Franklin-Osede/devlab/js/09-deep-equal/README.md

 # 09 - Deep Equal

-## 📋 Enunciado
+## 📋 Problem Statement

-Compara dos valores profundamente, verificando que todos los objetos y arrays anidados sean iguales.
+Compare two values deeply, verifying that all nested objects and arrays are equal.

-## 🎯 Requisitos
+## 🎯 Requirements

-- Comparar objetos y arrays anidados recursivamente
+- Compare nested objects and arrays recursively
-- Comparar primitivos con ===
+- Compare primitives with ===
-- Verificar mismo número de claves en objetos
+- Verify same number of keys in objects
-- Verificar mismo orden y valores en arrays
+- Verify same order and values in arrays
-- Manejar null y undefined
+- Handle null and undefined

-## 🧠 Patrón Mental a Memorizar
+## 🧠 Mental Pattern to Memorize

-1. **Comparar con ===** → si son iguales, retornar true
+1. **Compare with ===** → if equal, return true
-2. **Validar tipos** → ambos deben ser objetos
+2. **Validate types** → both must be objects
-3. **Comparar claves** → mismo número y mismas claves
+3. **Compare keys** → same number and same keys
-4. **Comparar valores** → recursivamente para cada clave
+4. **Compare values** → recursively for each key
-5. **Retornar** true si todo coincide
+5. **Return** true if everything matches

-## ⏱️ Tiempo Esperado
+## ⏱️ Expected Time

-- Primera vez: 20-25 minutos
+- First time: 20-25 minutes
-- Con práctica: 7-10 minutos
+- With practice: 7-10 minutes
-- En entrevista: 5-7 minutos
+- In interview: 5-7 minutes